AlexanderAberg/battleship/README.md

 - HTML - For how the website with the pages is built and planned
 - CSS - For all the styling
-- Images  - Freepik for Pictures except for purple tea that I got from bluetea mentioned in media
+- JS - For the game to function as a game including its logic
 - Fonts - From Google Fonts
-- Icons - From Fontawesome
-- Education Tool- From the people at Codeinstitute
+- Education Tool- From the people at Codeinstitute and W3 School
 - Wireframe - From Balsamiq
 - Favicons - Icon from freepik and converted with Favicon.io
 - Mockup - Generated at amiresponsive